Adult Name Change - Georgia 18+ Years Old & Living in Georgia Now

-- Your divorce wasn’t in Illinois, or
+- Your divorce wasn’t in Georgia, or

 - The New Name you want isn’t exactly the same as your Maiden Name.

 If your Divorce was done in some other state, the rules in that other state may allow for a quicker or less costly method of Restoring a Former Name.
-However, aren’t required to do that.
-You can just use the Illinois Adult Name Change process and EZ Name Change Full Service anytime if you just want to begin: Adult Name Change Start Now
+However, you aren’t required to do that.
+You can just use the Georgia Adult Name Change process and EZ Name Change Full Service anytime if you just want to begin: Adult Name Change Start Now

 Yes!
 Maybe you took your spouse’s last name, or a hyphenated combination of last names.
 You can take your old name back, legally without divorce.
 Or, maybe you kept your maiden name but now you’ve decided you want to have your spouse’s last name or a combination of of the two.
 Those situations happen all the time.
 The Legal Name Change process can fix it exactly the way you want for every legal purpose going forward.